jeremywgleeson/WifiDeauth/README.md

 # WifiDeauth

-Simple bash script to spam deauthentication packets with aircrack-ng which effectively jams the network
+Simple bash script to spam deauthentication packets with aircrack-ng which effectively jams the network.
+Uses text based gui and automates scannning

-Uses text-based gui
+Requires macchanger and aircrack-ng

 ONLY USE THIS SCRIPT ON DEVICES/NETWORKS YOU PERSONALLY OWN OR HAVE EXPLICIT PERMISSION TO ATTACK